Gab0/straintables/README.md

 1. Put the wanted Locus names, ForwardPrimers and ReversePrimers on a `.csv` file inside the `Primer` folder.
 The primer sequences are optional, leave blank to trigger the automatic primer search.
 Look for the examples.

-2. `stpline` is the pipeline script, it calls analysis components at proper order.
+2. `stgenomepline` is the pipeline script, it calls analysis components at proper order.

 3. Check the results at the result folder that is equal to the `Primer` file selected for the run.
 Result folders are down the `Alignments` folder.